Until recently, security testing was carried out at the end of the development cycle, after application testing.

 In most cases, the Infosec team only gets involved post the SDLC.
 Such conditions are much expensive in terms of making changes to the “vulnerable” product that’s already released.

-According to reports, Infosec teams are often poorly staffed.
-Even large companies are only having a ratio of 1 infosec person per 10 infrastructure people per 100 developers.
+According to reports, infosec teams are often poorly staffed.
+Even large companies only have a ratio of 1 infosec person per 10 infrastructure people per 100 developers.

 Shift left testing and tools enable organizations to release software more frequently by avoiding typical bugs and security issues.